Skip to content

 3. Copy these critical details from the SSO settings:

-• ACS URL (Assertion Consumer Service URL)
+• ACS URL (Assertion consumer service URL)

-• SP Entity ID (Service Provider Entity ID)
+• SP Entity ID (Service provider entity ID)

 • SP Metadata URL

-SSO Config Portal Service Provider configuration details in SSO portal
+SSO Config Portal Service provider configuration details in SSO portal

-In Google Admin Console:
+In Google Admin console:

 1. Paste the copied details into their respective fields